Suv4o/personal-blog-2023/content/2022/10/22/sharing-components-between-multiple-nuxt-projects.md

 That's it.
 Now we can generate our `nuxt-base` app without any problems.

-All examples above can be found in the following Github repositories: [`nuxt-base`](https://github.com/Suv4o/nuxt-extends-example), [`nuxt-components`](https://github.com/Suv4o/nuxt-component-generate-message).
+All examples above can be found in the following Github repositories: <a href="https://github.com/Suv4o/nuxt-extends-example" target="_blank" rel="noopener noreferrer">`nuxt-base`</a>, <a href="https://github.com/Suv4o/nuxt-component-generate-message" target="_blank" rel="noopener noreferrer">`nuxt-components`</a>.

 ## Conclusion

 1. One of Nuxt's features that not many people talk about is the ability to merge two or more applications and share functionalities between them.
 A perfect use case will be designing an Admin and a User area that are developed separately but share the same components.
-2. We can merge multiple projects by using the [extends](https://v3.nuxtjs.org/api/configuration/nuxt-config/#extends) feature in Nuxt 3.
+2. We can merge multiple projects by using the <a href="https://v3.nuxtjs.org/api/configuration/nuxt-config/#extends" target="_blank" rel="noopener noreferrer">extends</a> feature in Nuxt 3.
 3. The extends feature allows us to set a relative config path or remote git repositories such as GitHub, GitLab, Bitbucket or https:// pointing to the source directories of a project.
-4. To use another project inside our Nuxt app, we need to include the project’s path in the `nuxt.config.ts` file.
+4. To use another project inside our Nuxt app, we need to include the project's path in the `nuxt.config.ts` file.
 5. To generate our project statically, we need to add `"vue/server-renderer"` to our `vite.config.ts` file.